utaresearch/RealPi2dDIC/Readme.md

 It also has the potential to be the viable alternative of manual inspection techniques of large civil engineering structures like buildings and power generation infrastructures and this list goes on.

-As, the computation of gradual displacement from image data takes enormous amount of computational capability of the hardware interface, typically commercial in-situ DIC measurement equipment are very costly.
-Mostly a number of commercial vendors provide such services which are not relatively affordable for most laboratories or companies.
-Hereby, we have developed this low-cost approach to in-situ DIC, which uses a *Raspberry Pi system (35$)* and a *Pi camera module v2 (30$)* to capture images and process them in an efficient algorithm to produce quality in-plane DIC measurements.
+As, the computation of gradual displacement from image data requires enormous amount of computational capability of the hardware interface, typically commercial in-situ DIC measurement equipment are very costly.
+Mostly a number of commercial vendors provide such services which are not relatively affordable for most research groups and companies.
+Hereby, we have developed this low-cost approach to in-situ DIC, which uses a *Pi camera module v2 (30$)* and a *Raspberry Pi system (35$)* to capture images and process them in an efficient algorithm to produce quality in-plane DIC measurements.
 This can be used in any indoor or outdoor applications and can be controlled remotely, thanks to the form factor of Raspberry Pi and its camera module.
-To add to this value, the program can be developed more to comply with more the powerful nVidia Jetson NX or similar single board computers and Digital SLR cameras for faster computation.
+To add to its value, the program can be developed more to comply with nVidia Jetson NX or similar single board computers and Digital SLR cameras for faster computation.

 ## How to use?

 ## Surface Preparation

 The basic operation of DIC is nothing but tracking a unique pattern, namely [Speckle Pattern](https://www.osti.gov/servlets/purl/1408942), on the object surface.
-Creation of speckle pattern is easy but it has to be good as the results completely depend on the quality of this pattern.
-In order to provide unique information to track every data point or subset, the pattern should be non-repetitive, isotropic and high contrast.
+Creation of speckle pattern is easy but it has to be good as the results significantly depend on the quality of this pattern.
+In order to provide unique information to track every data point or subset, the pattern should be non-repetitive, isotropic and of high contrast.
 The following qualities- the pattern must have:

 - The pattern should be random, should not have a bias in any specific orientation
 - Speckles should be 3-5 pixels in size to optimize spatial resolution and should be consistent